 You also won’t have to spend weekends under the bonnet trying to figure it all out.
 There are plenty of auto tuning garages that specialise in this kind of work.

-What does remapping do to a car?
+What would remapping do to my car?

 The ECU is central to the whole process.
 In fact, to properly understand what happens during a remap requires knowledge of its role in your car.